haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Pact of the Chain.
 Your familiar is more cunning than a typical familiar.
 Its default form can be a reflection of your patron, with imps and quasits tied to the Fiend.
 Pact of the Blade.
 If you serve the Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.
 Pact of the Tome.
 Your Book of Shadows could be a weighty tome bound in demon hide studded with iron, holding spells of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 51

        Wizard Class Features
 As a wizard, you gain the following class features.